aristaeus/bevy_mod_desync/README.md

 ```

 ### Caveats
 This has not yet been tested in a real world app, and will likely trigger a lot of false positives.
 In an attempt to make hashing deterministic, archetypes, entities and components are sorted by ID before serialization - however I don't think Bevy offers any guarantees on determinism there.
+Users with a way to enforce entity sorting (e.g. a multiplayer game with a complete `EntityMapper` can provide a `fn(&World) -> Vec<Entity>` that has a canonical ordering for full determinism.

 ## Open Questions
 * Is `First` early enough in the schedule?
 How can we best guarantee the hashing runs at the same time every frame?